 Weight Loads – How much can your rack take?

 We are able to supply weight-loading signs for currently listed MACRACK products to ensure your racking is used correctly and safely.
 Independent auditors or other steel storage manufacturers are not permitted to give these signs on MACRACK racking, as per the standards AS4084-2012 Steel Storage Racking.
 Only manufacturers are able to give weight-load capacity on your product.
 Don’t trust just anyone – only MACRACK authorised inspectors are permitted to give MACRACK weight loadings and signs.
+Contact us today on 1800 048 821 to arrange weight loadings and signs for your MACRACK pallet racking.

 Receive full certification of your rack simply by downloading this form, filling it out and sending it back to us, including the required photos.